The Form Dashboard (under Beta Features) must be enabled from for this feature to work. To learn more, take a look at our help documentation here.

 - Easily find a location near you while collecting data to make planning your data collection visits easier

-- Provide additional context to data collectors, such as total catchment population for a health facility.
+- Provide additional context to data collectors, such as the total catchment population for a health facility.

 - And many others as the Select Location widget is enhanced